 In the Meantime

 Until the release of the game, or at least some more promotional material, we are stuck with speculation about the possible content of the sequel.
-To ease the all-too-familiar pain of imminent sequel eagerness we can always just go ahead and play a bit of Kingdom Rush: Frontiers to land tomorrow, but it is certain that the wait for The Curse of Castle Blackburn will be equally as worthwhile as was the wait for Frontiers.
+To ease the all-too-familiar pain of imminent sequel eagerness we can always just go ahead and play a bit of Kingdom Rush: Frontiers , but it is certain that the wait for The Curse of Castle Blackburn will be equally as worthwhile as was the wait for Frontiers.